FAQs – Hypnotherapy

 2. People have said I just need to pull myself together but I can’t.
 Is it all my own fault really?

-3. What can Solution Focused Hypnotherapy (SFH) help with?
+3. What can hypnotherapy help with?

 4. What actually is Solution Focused Hypnotherapy?

+I use Solution Focused Hypnotherapy in my work.
 Hypnosis (also known as trance) describes times when we experience a shift in our conscious awareness.
 Trance used during hypnotherapy is very different from the kind of things we might see in stage hypnosis.

 In our day to day lives, we all naturally go in and out of trance states many times during the day – perhaps when we are driving, reading a good book or even washing the dishes.
 In this relaxed state, we experience changes in our conscious awareness – almost like being in a daydream.
 During this time, the unconscious mind is more aware and can focus on helpful suggestions and thoughts.